matter-labs/zksync-lite-docs/docs/api/events.md

 # Events

 This document describes working with zkSync events in more detail in a language-agnostic way.
-For a quick introduction to the zkSync events with examples in various languages please read [the quick introduction](../dev/events.md).
+For a quick introduction to the zkSync events with examples in Javascript please read [the quick introduction](../dev/events.md).

 ## Establishing the connection

 Currently events are only allowed on Ropsten.
-In order to establish the connection you should connect to the endpoint `wss://ropsten-events.zkscan.io` via your WebSocket client.
+In order to establish the connection you should connect to the endpoint `wss://ropsten-events.zkscan.io` via a WebSocket client.

 Note that in order to maintain the connection your client should periodically ping the server.
 The recommended interval is 10 seconds.